benjaminpeek/ai-sql-project/README.md

 Again, the response is in the same format: generated query, raw result, and readable result.
 I was shocked that ChatGPT was able to make a cohesive query that actually resulted in a successful result out of this question when it is somewhat vague.
 Super impressive for ChatGPT!

 ## All Outputs
-See all the inputs and outputs in the related files in the repo.
+See all the inputs and outputs in the inputs-outputs file in the repo.

 ## Prompting Strategies
 I used the same prompting strategies as those in the starter code.
 They worked great, and both produced very clear and readable responses, and also made similarly structured queries.